iron-software/IronPdfJava.Examples/examples/extract-text-and-images/README.md

 ***Based on <https://ironpdf.com/examples/extract-text-and-images/>***

-IronPDF is renowned for its broad spectrum of capabilities in PDF generation and editing, and it also provides thorough content extraction functionalities.
+IronPDF's robust suite of PDF creation and editing tools includes powerful content extraction functionalities, which allow for detailed handling of the contents within a PDF document.

-Every `PdfDocument` object is equipped with the `extractAllText` method, which aggregates all the text from each page of a PDF into a single `String`.
-Additionally, `extractAllImages` is utilized to gather all images embedded in the document, each represented as a `BufferedImage` object.
-For those needing the images in their raw byte form, the method `extractAllRawImages` should be utilized.
+Within all `PdfDocument` instances, the `extractAllText` method is provided.
+This method returns a `String` containing all the text from each page of the PDF document.
+For image extraction, the `extractAllImages` method is employed; it compiles a collection of all embedded images in the PDF, each represented as a `BufferedImage` object.
+To gather images in their raw byte format, the `extractAllRawImages` method is the appropriate choice.

-These methods offer efficient document-level content extraction, particularly useful for lengthy PDFs that span numerous pages.
-Once extracted, the text and images can be further processed according to the specific requirements of your application, such as applying line-by-line text analysis with AI systems or storing each image separately.
-The following sample code illustrates how you can leverage IronPDF for content extraction:
+These functions are invaluable for efficiently extracting large volumes of content from extensive documents, spanning dozens or even hundreds of pages.
+The extracted text and images can then be manipulated according to specific application requirements, such as analyzing text line-by-line with advanced algorithms or independently storing each image in separate files.
+An example illustrating these content extraction capabilities provided by IronPDF is shown below.

-If the necessity arises to extract content in a more selective manner—avoiding a blanket extraction—developers have the option of using `extractTextFromPage` and `extractAllImagesFromPages`.
-These functions accept a `PageSelection` parameter, allowing for precise content extraction from chosen pages.
+For scenarios where comprehensive extraction of all text and images is excessive or unnecessary, developers can utilize more selective methods like `extractTextFromPage` and `extractAllImagesFromPages`.
+These methods offer the flexibility of extracting content from specific pages, accepting a parameter of type `PageSelection` that can specify single or multiple pages.

-Here is a concise code sample illustrating the extraction of text from the first page and images from pages 3 and 7 within a PDF document:
+Below is a simple code snippet illustrating the extraction of text from the initial page and images from specified pages in a PDF document:

 ```java
 PdfDocument document = PdfDocument.fromFile(Paths.get("sample.pdf"));
 String firstPageText = document.extractTextFromPage(PageSelection.firstPage());
 List<BufferedImage> pageRangeImages = document.extractAllImagesFromPages(PageSelection.pageRange(3, 7));
 ```

+This example demonstrates how effortless it is to retrieve text and images from predetermined pages using IronPDF's targeted extraction methods.